nchakicherla/ucb-dataviz-project1-group7/README.md

 Q3 Does mental health factors have an impact on one’s interest in their work?

-  A large volume of respondents showcased a mid range raying for a propensity to mental health issues while also being negatively impacted by mental health issues and the volume of people's interest in work was evenly spread across the low/mid and high impact ratings (refer to Question 3 folder)
+  A large volume of respondents showcased a mid range raying for a propensity to mental health issues while also being negatively impacted by mental health issues and the volume of people's interest in work was evenly spread across the low/mid and high impact ratings (refer to Question 3 Final folder)

 Q4 Are self-employed less susceptible to mental health?